 Make payments within one month after the end of each quarter.
 You need to pay excise tax for the quarter ending in:

 If Form 720 is due on a weekend or holiday, file the form by the next business day.
 You can file and pay excise tax online through the Excise Tax e-File & Compliance (ETEC) Programs.
 You can also mail the form and payment to the IRS.

 The IRS imposes an excise tax on excess benefit transactions between a disqualified person and a tax-exempt organization.
 A disqualified person is someone who has influence over a tax-exempt organization.
 For example, someone who donated money to a charity is a disqualified person.

 In an excess benefit transaction, the individual donates something of economic value (e.g., money) to a tax-exempt organization.
 Then, the tax-exempt organization gives something of value to that individual.
 When the item the tax-exempt organization provided is of higher value than the amount the individual donated, it is an excess benefit transaction.
 The disqualified person is liable for an excise tax.

 Do you need help keeping track of your business’s accounts?
 Patriot’s online accounting software can help you track all of the money coming in and going out of your business.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it free today!